squid-cache/squid-cache.github.io/SquidFaq.rst

  * /SquidAcl (or Authorization): controlling squid's powerful access control features
  * /ContentAdaptation how to analyze, capture, block, replace, or modify the messages being proxied
  * /MultiCast explains how to set squid ICP up in a multicast environment
- * /SquidRedirectors explains how to tap into Squid's powerful ''redirector'' API
  * /CacheDigests or ICP on steroids
  * /SquidSnmp: using SNMP to monitor Squid's vital signs
  * /MiscFeatures: Squid 2.X miscellaneous features